 Of the three macronutrients — protein, carbohydrates and fat — protein has a pretty stellar reputation.
-And hey, proteins aren't called the "building blocks of life" for nothing.
-You need them in your diet to make and repair your cells, per the U.S. National Library of Medicine.
+Hey, proteins aren't called the "building blocks of life" for nothing.
+But eating too much protein can cause symptoms for some.

-Luckily, being deficient in protein is almost unheard of in the United States, according to the Physicians Committee for Responsible Medicine.
+Luckily, being deficient in protein is almost unheard of in the U.S., according to the Physicians Committee for Responsible Medicine.
+That's good, because you need it in your diet to make and repair your cells, per the U.S. National Library of Medicine (NLM).

 1. You’re Dehydrated

-That can lead to dehydration, says Dr. Buchin, whose bariatric patients mostly follow a high-protein diet.
+That can lead to dehydration, Dr. Buchin says, whose bariatric patients mostly follow a high-protein diet.
 "You become dehydrated because you're losing a lot of water when you urinate all that nitrogen out," he says.

 2. You’ve Got a Headache and You Feel Weak